NASA Logo

 Back to Results

-The Drag of Airplane Wheels, Wheel Fairings, and Landing Gears - IThis report presents the results of tests made in the 7-by 10-foot wind tunnel and in the 20-foot tunnel of the National Advisory Committee for Aeronautics to determine the drag of a number of airplane wheels, wheel fairings, and landing gears designed or selected for an airplane of 3,000 pounds gross weight.
-All tests were made on full-size models; those in the 7-by 10-foot tunnel were made at air speeds up to 80 miles per hour and those in the 20-foot tunnel were made at air speeds up to 100 miles per hour.
-Although most of the landing-gear tests were made in conjunction with a fuselage and at 0 degree pitch angle, some of the tests were made in conjunction with fuselage plus wings and a radial air-cooled engine and at pitch angles from -5 degrees to 6 degrees to obtain an indication of the general effect of these various items on landing-gear drag.
+The Drag of Airplane Wheels, Wheel Fairings, and Landing Gears: ITests were made in the 7- by 10-foot wind tunnel and in the 20-foot tunnel of the National Advisory Committee for Aeronautics to determine the drag of a number of airplane wheels, what fairings, and landing gears designed or selected for an airplane of 3,000 pounds gross weight. all tests were made on full-sized models; those in the 7- by 10-foot tunnel were made at air speeds up to 80 miles per hour and those in the 20-foot tunnel were made at air speeds up to 100 miles per hour.
+Although most of the landing-gear tests were made in conjunction with a fuselage and at 0° pitch angle, some of the tests were made in conjunction with the fuselage plus wings and a radical air-cooled engine and at pitch angles from -5° to 6° to obtain an indication of the general effect of these various items on landing-gear drag.
 All tests were made in the absence of propeller slipstream.

 Document ID